Small Business Debt Relief

 The experienced advisors at Spergel will review your financial situation, including your small business debts, cash flows, and loan obligations, during a FREE consultation.
-Our trusted Licensed Insolvency Trustees (“LITs”) are also seasoned Chartered Professional Accountants (CPAs), who bring their accounting and operational skills to analyze and find solutions for your business.
+Our trusted Licensed Insolvency Trustees (“LITs”) are also seasoned Certified Professional Accountants (CPAs), who bring their accounting and operational skills to analyze and find solutions for your business.
 We also use our expertise as LITs to review your situation from both your business and personal financial perspectives.

 Once we have a complete picture of your business’ finances and cash flows, we can help you explore your options.
 If a bankruptcy or a proposal is the best way to get things back on track, we will help you through the process.
 Whether you’re a sole proprietor or an incorporated entity, we will explore the options that will provide your small business with debt relief.
 You owe it to yourself – and your business – to let Spergel help you explore your options.

 Devon’s Proposal – A Sole Proprietorship Small Business Debt Settlement